breachvr/bump-changelog-action/README.md

-# github-action-template
+# Bump Changelog Version

-A template for setting up new github-actions
+A github action to update and bump changelog to a new version

-1. Change name and values in `package.json`
+## Contributing

-2. Change name and values in `action.yml`
+1. Fork the repo
-3. More?
+2. Clone the forked repo
-4. `npm install`
+3. Open the repo on your computer enter `npm install` to get started
-5. -> Start development
+4. Submit pull requests to this repo